netsec-ethz/scion-apps/client/scionftp/README.md

 # scionftp

 This is an interactive client that makes use of the scionftp library.
 Run `go install` in this directory to install this application in `go/bin`.
+The files will be stored to and read from the directory where you've started this application.

 ```
 $ scionftp -h